tsileo/microblog.pub/README.md

 ## User Guide

+Remember that _microblog.pub_ is still in early development.

 The easiest and recommended way to run _microblog.pub_ in production is to use the provided docker-compose config.

 First install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).